ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification.md

 You must be a global admin, compliance administrator, or Exchange Online administrator to perform the tasks described in this article.
 To learn more about DLP permissions, see [Permissions](https://review.docs.microsoft.com/en-us/office365/securitycompliance/data-loss-prevention-policies#permissions).

-When generally available, EDM-based classification will be included in the following subscriptions:
+When generally available, EDM-based classification will be included in these subscriptions

 - Office 365 E5
 - Microsoft 365 E5